CrSi20/codingTasks/README.md

 5. [Credit](#credit)

 ## Introduction <a name="introduction"></a>
-This a basic appointment manager application, where users are able to create, update and delete appointments.
+This is a basic appointment manager application, where users are able to create, update and delete appointments.
 Users are also able to create referrals to other institutions.

 Through the development of this task, I have learnt about:
 - design and implemention of an application through the MVC pattern;
 - became familiar with software design as I created use case, class and sequence diagrams to help to understand the architecture of the application;
 - understand the concept of OOP modularization;
-- understand the practical aspects of an implementation of a project such as to created a virtual environment, amongst others;
+- understand the practical aspects of an implementation of a project such as to create a virtual environment, amongst others;
 - learnt about linting;
 - reinforce the importance and becoming familiar with pep 8 guidelines;
 - learnt mock testing.